35 Metaphors for Smart to Highlight Intelligence

 • Example Sentence:

-• “You’re as bright as a button for figuring that out so quickly!”
+• “You’re a bright button for figuring that out so quickly!”

-• “The new intern is as bright as a button and will go far.”
+• “The new intern is a bright button and will go far.”

 Metaphor for Smart Person